amartincolby/Rust-Quick-Guide/README.md

     restricting, confusing, and the compile errors that it produces can sometimes seem strange.

-    But before that,
-    let us go over the basics. */
+    But before that, let us go over the basics. */

     let catcher_in_the_rust = "Holden Caulfield";

     /* In the above, the value of "Holden Caulfield" is owned by the entity `catcher_in_the_rust`.
 They are "bound".
 That means that `catcher_in_the_rust` _owns_ that value.
 The value is a string literal, meaning a sequence of chars of known length, hard-coded into the binary, and which sits on the stack and not the heap.
 In this scenario, "Holden Caulfield" exists on the stack.
-Ownership gets interesting when using the heap. */
+It is on the unpredictable heap where things get interesting. */

-    // Using the String crate from the standard library allows us to create a
+    /* Using the String crate from the standard library allows us to create a string of unknown size on the heap.
+By unknown, I mean that the compiler does not know how long the string will be at compile time.
+It can only be known for sure during runtime. */

-    // string of unknown size on the heap. let catcher_in_the_string = String::from(catcher_in_the_rust);
+    let catcher_in_the_string = String::from(catcher_in_the_rust);

-    /* The identifier `catcher_in_the_string` now stores a pointer to the heap which contains the string "Holden Caulfield".
+    /* The identifier `catcher_in_the_string` now stores a pointer to a location on the heap which contains the string "Holden Caulfield".
 So here, things get interesting. */

     let catcher_in_the_stack = catcher_in_the_rust;
     let catcher_in_the_heap = catcher_in_the_string;